aquasecurity/vim-trivy/README.md

 ## Usage

-If you don't have `trivy` already install then you can run `:trivyInstall` to get the latest version.
+If you don't have `Trivy` already install then you can run `:TrivyInstall` to get the latest version.

-If you already hav it, you can run `trivyUpdate` to get the latest version.

-Run `:trivy` to get a list of the current trivy issues in your current directory.
+Run `:Trivy` to get a list of the current Trivy issues in your current directory.
 The issues will be added to the QuickFix list.

 ## Example usage